OrhayBenaim/echo-masquerade/README.md

 ### The Echoes Mechanic

-- At the start of each round, all players receive a cryptic “Echo” message.
+- At the start of each round, all players receive a cryptic "Echo" message.
 - Echoes may contain **truths, lies, or irrelevant noise**, creating paranoia.

 ---